(Disclosure: Some of the links below may be affiliate links)

 2. Investing in the stock market is for the rich

-Many people are not investing in the stock market because they believe that this is only for the rich.
+Many people are not investing in the stock market because they believe this is only for the rich.

 This is completely wrong.
 This is probably one of the oldest myths.
 You do not need a lot of money to make money in the stock market.
 If you invest 100 USD or 1000 USD in the same portfolio, you will have the same returns in percentage.
 Of course, in absolute values, the more money you have, the more returns.
-But that is not preventing you to invest with little money.
+But that is not preventing you from investing with little money.

 The best time to invest is now!
 You can invest in the stock market with little money!

 Some people do not invest because it is too risky, like gambling.

 It is true that if you invest in a single stock, you will have a very risky investment.
 If you invest in a good company, you still have better odds than playing against the house (gambling).
 But investing in some shady company could indeed be compared to gambling.
 But investing in the broader market is not that risky.
 Over the long term, you can have outstanding returns.

 Of course, there is no guarantee, and no investment is risk-free.
 As we mentioned with Myth #1, you can expect the stock market to drop by 30% at least once per decade.
 But you need to be strong enough not to sell and wait for the next recovery.
 It may take a long time, of course.
 But this is all part of investing.